 - Dry Eyes:

-If you are looking for a natural treatment for dry eyes than Castor Oil is your best solution as it provides moisture to your eyes.
+If you are looking for a natural treatment for dry eyes than it is your best solution as it provides moisture to your eyes.
 Ideally, if you are looking for a safe and natural option you should use castor oil eye drops specially made for dry eyes.

 Castor oil for hair benefits

-Health, skin … and hair.
-Is there anything castor oil is NOT good for?
-Castor oil is a great, natural remedy for a whole range of hair problems much as it is for skin conditions.
+Health, skin … and hair it is good for all?
+It is a great, natural remedy for a whole range of hair problems such as hair loss, hair fall or hair growth as much as it is for skin conditions.
 Here are some of the reasons castor oil can be a useful addition to your own home salon collection of goodies …

-You can also use castor oil as a replacement for your lip balm.
+You can also use it as a replacement for your lip balm.
 It will definitely provide you with a soft and moisturised lip.
 It can also aid for the dryness of your lips.

 The regular castor oil application can help for the reduction of scar appearance making it a very functional and effective oil.